kimsand/ThirdWaveLibrarian/README.md

 * Reorder patches within a lane by drag-and-drop.
 * Move patches between banks, or within a bank, by cut-and-paste.
 * Copy patches between banks, or within a bank, by copy-and-paste.
-* Rename patches by clicking on the name to enable edit.
+* Rename patches by clicking on the name to enable edit (or pressing enter).
 * Create a new bank by pasting patches into an empty bank.
 * Save the reorganised and/or created banks back to disk.